PuzzleTechHub/bot-be-named/modules/music_race/README.md

 ## We give you tunes, you identify them!

 The Music Race module was used for a community puzzle in [r/Arithmancy](https://reddit.com/r/Arithmancy).
-It will be subject to change immediately following the conclusion of the puzzle.
+The commands now may not be the same as the bot during the puzzle.

+## Used for a Puzzle in /r/Arithmancy in June, 2021

+Note - This README may be severely outdated.

 Anyways, the name of the game is simple.
 We give you tunes, and you identify them.
 Actually, you *command* us to give you tunes, and then you identify them.
 Use `~notesaw` to get info on the puzzle, and `~guesstune` to get some tune